-A report that documents the results of a physical inventory count and lists all of the adjustments that need to be made to this figure to obtain the Inventory figure in the company's accounts.
+A financial report that documents the results of a physical inventory count and lists all of the adjustments that need to be made to this figure to obtain the Inventory figure in the company's accounts.

 An inventory reconciliation report provides a comparison between the written inventory records of the business and the actual physical stock held in storage.
 To the extent that these figures do not match, the report can help to identify the source of the error.